dkelsey/python-flask-react-crud-example/README.md

 ### The Python/Flask API

-* add Mongo connections info to environment
+* Add Mongo connection info to environment
-  * The original instructions had this step.
-I've added it to a `bootstrap-app` script instead, but showeing this here so that it's clear the `MONGO_URL`must be set.
+  * _The original instructions had this step.
+I've added it to a `bootstrap-app` script instead, but showing this here so that it's clear the `MONGO_URL`must be set._

 ```bash
 export MONGO_URL=mongodb://mongo_user:mongo_secret@0.0.0.0:27017/